neuronsimulator/nrn/ballandstick5.rst

 Test MPI and Parallel NEURON
 ----------------------------

 Parallel NEURON operates through MPI.
 Ensure that you have MPI and a Python interface to MPI, such as `mpi4py <http://mpi4py.scipy.org/>`_.
-(In Ubuntu, you can setup this module via: ``sudo apt-get install python-mpi4py``)
+(In Ubuntu, you can setup this module via: ``sudo apt install python-mpi4py``.
+On other platforms use ``pip install mpi4py``, possibly with a sudo.)

 Create a file called :file:`testmpi.py`: